Can Something as Simple as Making Your Bed Boost Self-Discipline and Lead to Success the Entire Day?

 If you answer the open-ended questions every day—dealing with all the crap that gets dumped on each and every one of us—this can help prevent routine issues from becoming our darkest moments.

 The core part of the journal is a Daily Start sheet.
 Some day it takes 5 minutes to complete, other days it takes 30 minutes.
 That’s up to you.
+This is one of my core habits for success.

 The Clarity Journal and Habit Formation obviously are not Seal training.
 But, if you treat them seriously and put in the effort, it will become a life-long routine and WILL lead to success.